Skip to content

 What we do

-We facilitate evidence-based programmes that raise attainment and help students develop characteristics, social and cultural capital required to access and succeed at university and beyond.
-The team delivers more than 700 activities each year, places 300 NTU undergraduates in local schools, works with over 30,000 pupils and matches more than 1,000 volunteers to a range of community projects.
+We facilitate a range of evidence-based programmes that help students to develop the social and cultural capital needed to access and succeed at university and beyond.
+Our dedicated team delivers more than 700 activities each year, places 300 undergraduates in local schools, works with over 30,000 pupils nationwide, and matches more than 1,000 volunteers to community projects.

 CenSCE participants share their experiences of community in providing a sense of belonging and supporting success.

-CenSCE is committed to supporting individuals in their attainment, skills development and overall success not just pre-university entry, but also during their studies at NTU and beyond.
+CenSCE is committed to supporting individuals in their attainment, skills development and overall success not just pre-university entry, but also during their studies at NTU.
 We deliver a wide range of evidence-based activities, schemes and interventions designed to build character and enable growth.

 Our in-school outreach provision supports skills development such as resilience, while our Students in Classrooms scheme benefits both NTU students in learning about themselves, and the pupils they support in their academic achievement.
 The Student Dashboard tool enables every NTU student to reflect on their engagement with their studies and become a more successful learner.
 All of our programmes are underpinned by evidence and research, to maximise the impact of our work in closing the attainment gap and improving outcomes for all.